Christian M. 7 min read

 Satellite broadband

-Performant LEO satellite broadband is a brand-new technology enabled by trailblazers like Starlink and OneWeb.
-Issues with satellite cybersecurity are more common in Hollywood blockbusters than something the average business needs to be concerned about.
+Low Earth Orbit (LEO) satellite business broadband is a novel type of connection enabled by trailblazers like Starlink and OneWeb.
+Issues with satellite cybersecurity are more common in Hollywood blockbusters than in something the average business needs to be concerned about.

-Nevertheless, businesses should remain vigilant and implement general cybersecurity practicesExamples include keeping all hardware updated and secure from internal threats, implementing Guest WiFi, and using zero-trust network access.
+Nevertheless, the core elements remain essential, including keeping all hardware updated and secure from internal threats, and using zero-trust network access if possible.

 Leased line broadband

 Leased line broadband is the most performant and (arguably) most secure type of connection.
-Your business premises get dedicated fibre-optic cables and bandwidth in that segment and within the public fibre domain.
-There is, therefore, no risk from medium sharing, wireless signal interception, etc:
+Your leased line provider delivers dedicated fibre-optic cables and bandwidth in that segment and within the public fibre domain.
+There is, therefore, no risk from medium sharing, wireless signal interception, etc.

 WeaknessDescriptionSecurity Considerations